dstl/srup/build.md

 ## Notes

-pySRUP has been built & tested on Linux (Fedora 26), MacOS (10.13), and Raspberry Pi (Rasbian Stretch Lite).
+pySRUP has been built & tested on Linux (Ubuntu & Fedora), MacOS (10.13 - 10.15), and Raspberry Pi (Rasbian Stretch Lite).

 **Please note that neither SRUP_Lib or pySRUP have been tested on Windows.
 It should work; but I don't develop on Windows, so you're on your own…**